 Onyx Solar's photovoltaic glass filters out harmful radiation from the sun, blocking 95% of IR rays and 99% of UV rays.
 Likewise, it is resistant to sandstorms, making it possible to integrate into any building in Saudi Arabia and the Middle East.

 Founded in 2009, King Abdullah University of Science and Technology is a private research university located in Thuwal, Saudi Arabia.
 Sustainable development is integral to KAUST's overall mission to nurture innovation in science and technology, and support research in areas such as energy and the environment that are important to Saudi Arabia, the region, and the world.
 This emphasis on sustainable practices influences KAUST's research agenda, campus planning, and operations.

-In 2010, the innovative and sustainable architecture of the KAUST campus earned a LEED Platinum scale, produced by the U.S. Green Building Council.
+The KAUST Smart Home has received the coveted LEED Platinum cerfitication (granted by the U.S. Green Building Council) and attained second place in the global ranking, with a score of 94.
 Besides, it was Saudi Arabia's first LEED-certified project and is the world's largest LEED Platinum campus.

 Project owner: King Abdullah University for Science & Technology

 Mechanical installer: Baytur SA